labzero/guides/product_design/giving-and-receiving-design-feedback.md

 If you’re struggling to both listen and take notes, consider having someone take notes for you.
 Another option is to take notes on a whiteboard or in a document visible to the team.
 This visibility will also help you and the team be sure you’re on the same page.

+### It's okay to ask for praise
 If you want praise, don’t hesitate to ask: “What about this design is working well?”
 Don’t expect a design review itself to be a source of praise.

 ### Participate
 You’re allowed to critique your work, too.
 Try picking one of the personas and imagining what this design might be like for them.
 Are they able to meet their goals?
 This activity helps you practice critiquing skills and strengthens your ability to switch between the creative mindset and the analytical mindset.
 It can put the other reviewers at ease to see you talk openly about your own work.